ShpeeBot/ShpeeBot-8/README.md

 If you have never used Glitch before, you can follow [this guide](https://anidiots.guide/other-guides/hosting-on-glitch) on how to host a simple bot on Glitch.

+Also if you tweak around with the code and run into problems, the [Glitch Forums](https://support.glitch.com/) is a great way to get help from Glitch staff and other community developers.

 ### Example Configuration

 #### config.js